-Table 2 Values used for flow coefficients B_0 and B_1 during the 1999 migration season.
+Table 2 Values used for flow coefficients B_0 and B_1 during the 2000 migration season.

-2.2.7 Total Dissolved Gas Modeling
+2.2.6 Total Dissolved Gas Modeling

-For CRiSP, new equations have been implemented for gas production from spill.
-As a part of the Gas Abatement study at the Army Corps, the Waterways Experiment Station (WES) developed these new equations as an improvement over GASSPILL, which had previously been the predominant model for gas production.
-The new equations are an empirical fit of spill data and monitoring data collected by the Army Corps.
+The calibrated gas production equations used in CRiSP are based on the work of the Waterways Experiment Station (WES), U.S. Army Corps of Engineers (1996, 1997) and CBR (Anderson et al. 2000).
+As a part of the Gas Abatement Study at the Army Corps, WES developed gas production equations based on spill as an improvement over GASSPILL, which had previously been the predominant model for gas production.

+The gas production equations are an empirical fit of spill data and monitoring data collected by the Army Corps.
 The percent of total dissolved gas (TDG) exiting the tailrace of a dam is predicted as a function of the amount of discharge in kcfs.
 This level of TDG is not necessarily the highest level of gas reached, but rather the level of gas in the spill water after some of the more turbulent processes have stabilized.
 The calibration for each dam was fit to the nearest downstream monitor, which is typically about a mile downstream of the dam.